The Best Bars in Tasmania: From Hobart to Launceston and Beyond

 Dier Makr

 Named in loose homage to a Led Zeppelin song (D’yer Mak’er), Dier Makr has a similarly rock’n’roll approach to the world of food and wine.
 It’s natural all the way, baby, with a killer roster of low-intervention, orange and road-less-travelled wines from all over the globe, backed by the smarts to really sell them.
-Add nicely crafted cocktails that speak to the seasons (warm your cockles with honey, Cynar liqueur and tequila) and snacks such as wallaby tail pie for a true bite of the Tassie terroir.
+The set menu is all local, regularly featuring freshly-caught Tasmanian fish and produce grown nearby.

 Preachers

 Looking for fun in Hobart town?
 Head straight to this quirky heritage-listed cottage where a bus is parked in the courtyard (you know, for seating) and plenty of the action happens in an AstroTurf-ed courtyard with gas heaters (you know, for Hobart’s climate).
 The drinks, you ask?
-Oodles of craft beers, cider and cocktails (try the Miss Kinky: Boatrocker’s Miss Pinky wheat beer, Campari, lemon juice and mint).
+Oodles of craft beers, cider and creative cocktails that'll suit every palate.

 5 Knopwood Street, Hobart; (03) 6223 3621